 - Separation Anxiety – Dogs which are left alone for long periods often display destructive behaviour which can include chewing.
 It is often accompanied by other behaviours such as peeing in the house, whining, or excessive barking.
 There are numerous ways to deal with separation anxiety, such as taking a dog on a long walk before you leave, leaving them puzzle toy options, dog chews, rope toys, a rubber ring toy, leaving the radio on and providing interesting things to chew on rather than the sofa.
 Promising them that you will play with a toy or a ball when you get back is not enough!

 - Lack of stimulation – Pets which don’t get enough physical and mental stimulation have a tendency to chew – this is to relieve boredom, and is particularly true of high energy breeds such as Border Collies and other working breeds which can include large dogs.
 Providing plenty of ways to keep your dog’s mind and body active will usually alleviate the problem.
-Perhaps get involved in dog agility or other activities like flyball, but above all make sure they are exercised regularly and leave puzzles filled with treats if you go out.
+Perhaps buy some dog agility equipment or try other activities like flyball, but above all make sure they are exercised regularly and leave puzzles filled with treats if you go out.
 Throw a ball, find a fun toy – get their minds and bodies active.

 - Stress – Chewing is a great stress reliever and a common reason for the problem – your dog may not like being left alone as mentioned above, but there could be other reasons.
 For example, perhaps being left with a dog who bullies them, being teased by children, seeing activity through a window or even underlying pain could be causing stressful situations for your dog.
 Never punish them for chewing as this will only increase their confusion and fear.